zucchero-sintattico/piper-kt/resources/report/docs/06-deploy.md

 ![Operator Deployment](public/schema-Operator.jpg)

-## Ingress Controller
+## NGINX Ingress Controller

-The NGINX Ingress Controller manages incoming traffic and was installed using Helm.
-It is configured to handle incoming traffic to the services exposed by the application.
+The NGINX Ingress Controller manages traffic and was installed using Helm.
+It is configured to handle traffic to the services exposed by the application.
 Ingress Controller Helm chart [here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx).

-## Resources

-The resources needed for the application have been defined through Kubernetes configuration files.
-After various tests, it was found that to run the system smoothly without considering replicas, at least 32GB of RAM is required.

 ## Dependencies between Components